Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 The other 16 hours of the day, between 8pm-12pm, are the times when you fast, meaning you don’t eat.

-Before I answer that, here are the potential benefits of IF:
+However, before I answer if should you do IF, here are the potential benefits of intermittent fasting.

 Without a doubt, intermittent fasting is a great nutrition protocol, when done correctly, if your goal is fat loss.